Public Art Exhibits

 Somewhere Down The Lazy River

 Created by Glenn Zweygardt and located in front of the PACE Center, Amber Eye is a stone sculpture made from Vermont Granite: marble from Vermont and a dark granite base from Pennsylvania.
-The amber eye is made cast glass inside of a bronze cast ring.
+The amber eye is made of cast glass inside a bronze cast ring.
 Please feel free to touch the various surfaces!

 On display at the PACE Center lot, “I’m Dreaming With My Brain Awake” is a steel and powder coated sculpture by artist Sandy Friedman, whose work is influenced significantly by the environments of Colorado and the Southwest.
 In this sculpture, the colored spheres are depicting Father Sky, and the slightly patinated horizontals, along with the columns, represent Mother Earth.
 The horizontals also indicate the vastness of the land as seen in all directions, and the columns are the strength of the Earth and represent the mountains.

 Long-time Parker resident and the original art teacher at Ponderosa High School, artist Greg Sweatt takes us on a journey through Parker’s past, present, and into the future using materials indigenous to the Parker area.
 Located in O’Brien Park, four massive pieces of flagstone act as ‘pages’ in the history book that is Timestones.